How to Make Fun Easter Traditions with Cascarones

 Tips for Using Cascarones

-- Make sure the Cascarones are outside before anyone gets a crazy idea.
+- Make sure the confetti-filled eggs are outside before anyone gets a crazy idea.
+(This is experience speaking!)

 - Don’t worry about the mess!
 The rain will wash it all away, and the eggshells are probably good for the yard.

-Do any of you have Easter traditions with Cascarones in your family?
+Do you have Easter traditions with cascarones in your family?
 I love to hear about other family traditions.
 Please share yours in the comments.

 making family traditions is wonderful – Happy Easter!